 Meeting With The Client

 The first step every personal injury lawyer takes is to meet with their clients.
 During this meeting, the attorney will ask detailed questions about the accident, the extent of your injuries, your background, and your medical history.
 This is so that they can get as much detail as possible about the events leading to your injury and also so that they can counter any claims that your injury occurred before the accident.
+This is the best time to consult an advice from a semi truck accident lawyer Andy Gillin.

 During this initial meeting, your personal injury attorney will also discuss their fee agreement.
 Most personal injury lawyers use a contingency fee, meaning that they don’t get paid unless the case is successful, at which point they receive a percentage of your compensation.